alizainkashif/JavaScript-CRUD/README.md

+# Project Management
+A product management website made using HTML/CSS and, JavaScript.
+The user can register and login.
+The user can perform simple CRUD operations.
+Using LocalStorage for storage.

-# JavaScript CRUD
+# Features
-Task given by our Team Lead to Register &amp; Login and then perform CRUD Operation via LocalStorage.

-# Register
+- User Register
-# Login
+- User Login
-# Add Products
-# Update Products
+- User can perform CRUD Operations
+- SearchBar
+- Add Custom Column

-# Delete Products
+# Technologies Used
+HTML
+CSS
+JavaScript